12 Small Red Japanese Maple Varieties

 Peve Starfish Japanese Maple

-This variety can really be called tiny.
+This variety can be called tiny.
 At ten years of age, it will be about four feet tall and three feet wide.
 You can hardly find a more compact tree.
-However, if it seems big to you, you can cut it back a little each year and get an even smaller tree.
+However, if it seems significant to you, you can cut it back a little each year and get an even smaller tree.

 Another strong point of this variety is its excellent hardiness.
 It withstands the frosts of the northern U.S. and the hot climates of the south equally well.